 I was on a panel this weekend at UC Berkeley’s J-school.
-I am often the youngest person on panels and as such I feel compelled to play the role of “young outspoken new media entrepreneur” because I think it is a voice that needs to be heard, is often left out and it isn’t a far stretch from where I am anyways.
+I am often the youngest person on panels and get pigeon-holed to speak on behalf of my age.
+Okay, fine – i’ll be the “young outspoken new media entrepreneur” because it is a voice that needs to be heard and sometimes is left out in journalism spaces.
+Besides, it isn’t a far stretch from where I am anyways.

 One question that came up (and often does) was the issue of “personal branding.”

 - “Journalism will survive the death of its institutions.”

 - This leads to the conclusion that we will have lots of independent journalists.

 - Which means independent journalists will have to create “personal brands” since they can’t rely on institutions to warrant a readers trust.

 This is true – but I think the word “brand” is loaded and as such “personal brands” are being mischaracterized.

 - I don’t want to be a brand.

 - Isn’t branding just selling out?
 “Damn the man, save The Empire”

 (10 Journo-points to whoever can name that quote).